cndc999/low-bitrate-communication-system/README.md

 ## Installation & Setup
 ### Clone the Repository

-We recommend using a virtual environment (Python 3.12.3):
+We recommend using a virtual environment (with Python 3.12.3):
 ```
 git clone https://github.com/cndc999/low-bitrate-communication-system
 cd <project-folder>